tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Information Element
 - Definition: A portion of data with which a bdqffdq:DataQualityNeed is concerned.
 - SubClass Of: FundamentalConcept
 - Comments: A bdqffdq:InformationElement identifies a portion of data to which a Test pertains.
-A bdqffdq:InformationElement can be represented as a single or composite element that consists of one or more terms from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted by a bdqffdq:Assertion Test) that identifies concepts in data relevant to a bdqffdq:UseCase.
+A bdqffdq:InformationElement can be represented as a single or composite element that consists of one or more terms from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted by a bdqffdq:Response Test) that identifies concepts in data relevant to a bdqffdq:UseCase.
 An abstraction or a concrete term that represents relevant content (e.g., coordinates; dwc:decimalLatitude, dwc:decimalLongitude).

 ********************